 Yoshie Le Sieur

-To contact any of the board members, please click here.
+To contact the Gakuen Board, please click here.

 We are a Japanese language school under the East San Gabriel Valley Japanese Community Center located in West Covina, CA that is dedicated to teaching Japanese language, culture and values to interested individuals of all ages and cultural backgrounds.

 We currently offer three programs: Japanese language school for K-12, Japanese conversation class for youth 12-18 years old, and two levels of Japanese conversation class for adults.

 To provide a positive environment for children and adults to learn the Japanese language and culture while participating in various activities enhancing their understanding and appreciation of the Japanese language and culture.

 The ESGVJCC's Japanese language school, Gakuen, began as the Baldwin Park Japanese Language School in 1930.
 Six years later, the school relocated and became the West Covina Japanese Language School.
 The school closed during the World War II period because all of the Japanese Americans in the eastern end of the San Gabriel Valley were evacuated to Internment Camps.
 In 1959, the school was re-opened after the re-establishment of the East San Gabriel Vally Japanese Community Center by the efforts of ESGVJCC Co-founder, Kimio Hatakeyama, Reverend Nitta and Mrs. Ikeda of the Higashi Honganji Buddhist Temple.
 At that time, the school served twenty elementary school students taught by two teachers.
 In 1966, Gakuen became a member of the California Japanese Language Schools Association, a movement that produced a restructuring of the curriculum and introduced forms of standardized textbooks.